Drawing Commands

 Patch Lists

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_PATCH_LIST
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_PATCH_LIST, each

 consecutive set of m vertices defines a single patch primitive,